 - A way to pay electronically.

-- Women participating in sorority recruitment will move into their on-campus housing room early.
-This date will be announced later in the spring semester.
-You will move into your assigned on-campus housing room.
+- Women participating in sorority recruitment will move into their on-campus housing room early on Aug.
+16 and will move into the room they've been assigned for the fall semester.

 - You do not need to contact University Housing to set up early move-in, as it will be set up for you once you register for recruitment.

 - For more information about your move to campus, visit the University Housing website.
 The website contains information including what you can and cannot bring to campus, dimensions and a floor plan of a typical room in your assigned residence hall, directions and more.

 - Later in the summer, you will receive communication from University Housing informing you how to sign up for your move in day and time.

 - Please direct all questions regarding housing to University Housing at 803-777-4283.

 An early move-in fee of $100 will be charged to your USC bill.

 You will not be allowed to move in if the university hasn't received your immunization record.

 You will need to make your own arrangements and coordinate your early move-in with your landlord or leasing company.
 The university does not make arrangements for students living off-campus.
 For more information about off-campus housing, contact the Office of Off-Campus Living and Neighborhood Relations.